 - Iron – New Zealand beef liver provides 72% more than U.S.-raised beef liver.

 - Thiamin (Vitamin B1) – New Zealand beef liver provides 96% more than U.S.-raised liver.

 - Vitamin A – New Zealand beef liver provides 459% more than U.S.-raised liver.

-Premium desiccated liver supplements should also be free of fillers, binders, and other additives.
-All a liver supplement really needs to contain is liver and a gelatin capsule.
+High quality desiccated liver supplements should also be free of fillers, binders, and other additives.
+All a l supplement really needs to contain is liver and a gelatin capsule.

 Keeping the ingredients list short goes a long way towards ensuring that products are also free of hormones, pesticides, and GMOs.

 Freeze-drying liver is the best way to preserve its nutrients and capture its essence.
 This gentle process captures — and concentrates — liver’s best vitamins, minerals, cofactors, bioactives, and peptides.
 The result is a premium liver supplement that’s roughly 9 times stronger than fresh liver per weight.